Fardeen37/Data-Duplication-Remover-ML/README.md

 ---

-**# License**

-You may include your license details here such as MIT License or Apache License depending on your preference.

----

 **# Author**

 This project was created to provide a complete end-to-end solution for duplicate detection and dataset cleaning using machine learning, clustering and interactive visualization.
 ---